WHO WE ARE

 Ashley@vamosjuntos.org

-My name is Ashley Tellez, i am a sophomore at Franklin Learning Center and a Junior Organizer here at juntos.
-I’ve been involved in organization work at Juntos for 3 years.
+My name is Ashley Tellez, I am a Junior Organizer here at JUNTOS.
+I’ve been involved in organization work at Juntos for 5 years.
 My parents are both from Mexico City but I am born and raised in South Philadelphia.
-I love being apart of juntos and being able to have a impact in my community.
+I love being apart of JUNTOS and being able to have a impact in my community.

 felipe@vamosjuntos.org